Incentivising Mini-Grids: A Guide for Policymakers

-Clean energy mini-grids are receiving increasing attention as a cost-effective means to deliver energy access and achieve climate change commitments.
-However, the economics of mini-grids in developing countries remains challenging, as mini-grids often have high upfront capital and operational costs and tend to serve a lower-revenue customer base.
-How tariff and subsidy policies are designed has become a central factor in determining the viability of private sector participation in scaling deployment of minigrids as an effective energy access solution.
+The report demonstrates that clean energy mini-grids are receiving increasing attention as a cost-effective means to deliver energy access and achieve climate change commitments.
+However, the economics of mini-grids in developing countries remains a challenge as there are often high upfront capital and operational costs and they tend to serve a lower-revenue customer base.
+The structure of tariff and subsidy policies has become a central factor in determining the viability of private sector participation in the deployment of mini-grids as an effective energy access solution.

-Subsidy policies: There are a number of ways effective subsidy policy can be designed.
-Subsidies can be delivered by either supplying certain elements to the developer directly, or by a financial transfer paid for inputs or outputs, generation or distribution outcomes, or on a capital or operational basis.
-Of note, output-based capital subsidies for distribution outcomes (connections) are a common option.
-Policymakers must also select how the subsidy will be disbursed, in terms of both timing (on which milestones disbursements are made, impacting project finance requirements) and verification (balancing certainty with effectiveness), as well as how to quantify the subsidy amount.
-The value of the subsidy should be high enough to ensure that the mini-grid operation is sustainable and profitable, but low enough to maximise the impact of limited subsidy resources.
+Subsidy policies: Subsidies can be delivered by either supplying certain elements to the developer directly, or by a financial transfer paid for inputs or outputs such as generation or distribution outcomes, or on a capital or operational basis.
+Output-based capital subsidies for distribution outcomes (connections) are a common option.

-This case study was made possible through support from the German Government’s International Climate Initiative Mobilizing Private Investment Program.
-The case study was compiled by Electric Capital Management, the Co-Chair of the LEDP GP Finance Working Group.
-Read full resource HERE
+This guide was made possible through support from the German Government’s International Climate Initiative Mobilising Investment for NDC Implementation (IKI MI).
+It was compiled by Electric Capital Management, the Co-Chair of the Low Emission Development Strategies Global Partnership (LEDS GP) Finance Working Group.
+Read the full resource HERE.